mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 <i class="fa fa-microphone"></i> Speakers Notes

 When brainstorming solutions it's easy to get stuck in the opinion stage.
-The loudest voice in the room, the highest ranked or most persuasive individual will often see their opinions adopted more quickly - but opinions are not proof.
+The loudest voice in the room, the highest ranked or most persuasive individual will often see their opinions adopted more quickly.
+Sometimes the more we discuss opinions, the more certain we become.

+Options are not proof.

 #### Activity